 Engineered wood products like OSB, plywood, and structural composite lumber (SCL) are popular with upholstered furniture manufacturers for a variety of reasons.
 Wood products’ structural benefits and manufacturing flexibility result in quality furniture at a reasonable cost, resulting in increased yields for an environmentally-friendly boost to profit margins.

-APA-trademarked products can often be locally sourced, which means shorter shipping time and tighter inventory control means keeping your money in the bank and not in your warehouse.
+APA-trademarked products can often be locally sourced.
+Shorter shipping time and tighter inventory control means keeping your money in the bank and not in your warehouse.
 Dependable availability of quality products from a nearby mill means it's easy to source materials that meet manufacturers' exact specifications at just the right time.
 Often times, these locally sourced products help the local community and those who work there as well.

 APA – The Mark of Quality

 In upholstered furniture, quality matters.
 Performance Panels are manufactured under the most stringent, state-of-the-art quality assurance programs in this hemisphere, the APA quality services programs.
 Always insist on engineered wood products bearing the mark of quality – the APA trademark.
 Many imported panels do not undergo such thorough product qualification testing.
 Without such tests it is impossible to determine how the panel will perform for the intended use.

 As an internationally-accredited testing laboratory, APA put imported hardwood plywood panels up against panels qualified to PS 1.
 Test results of the imported panels indicated inferior mechanical and connection properties and severe failure of bond durability – and only one tested sample would have met the formaldehyde limits imposed by CARB, compared to domestic plywood certified to PS 1.